hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## Pantheon options
 * **Auto Pantheon** The main option to toggle setting the gods or not.
 The next three options are to select a god per slot.
 If the same god is set to multiple slots, the highest rank slot stays and the lower one is automatically cleared.
+* **Auto-Cyclius** If enabled, turns off the Auto Pantheon.
+Cyclius' bonus over the course of the day can be maximized by switching him between slots periodically.
+This option will automate the process.
+For those periods where Cyclius only has negative effects, it will forcefully remove it.
+See the schedule on https://cookieclicker.fandom.com/wiki/Pantheon

 ## Grimoire options
 * **Wizard Tower Cap** This cap works different than the other building ones, since it will not directly cap at a given WT number, but instead at the amount of mana that is set.
 37 is the best value for the auto cast FTHOF or manual casting option, for double casting higher values are needed.
 Setting this to any value over 100 is wasting mana and can make double casting impossible.